Kirk Dunn: The Knitting Pilgrim

 Dunn developed a one-man show chronicling his journey creating the "Stitched Glass" tapestries, called The Knitting Pilgrim.
 Co-written with his wife, Claire Ross Dunn, and with dramaturgy by Beverley Cooper, the play was directed by Jennifer Tarver, and produced by Ergo Arts Theatre in Toronto, Ontario.
-Supported in part by the Toronto Arts Council and the Canada Council, The Knitting Pilgrim premiered at the Aga Khan Museum in Toronto in May 2019.In conjunction with the play's run, and taking inspiration from the Museum's permanent collection, Dunn also offered a four-hour knitted pillow workshop.
+Supported in part by the Toronto Arts Council and the Canada Council, The Knitting Pilgrim premiered at the Aga Khan Museum in Toronto in May 2019.
+In conjunction with the play's run, and taking inspiration from the Museum's permanent collection, Dunn also offered a four-hour knitted pillow workshop.

-The Knitting Pilgrim merges Dunn's artistic interests, using the mammoth "Stitched Glass" panels as a backdrop and setting to performatively recount his artistic and spiritual journey hand-knitting the giant tapestries.
-The show combines personal storytelling, image projection, and the three huge, knitted panels.
-Dunn's intention with The Knitting Pilgrim is to spark vital conversations about xenophobia, anti-Semitism, and Islamophobia, and the realization that people can have a lot in common despite different faiths.
+The Knitting Pilgrim uses the "Stitched Glass" panels as a backdrop and setting to performatively recount his artistic and spiritual journey hand-knitting the giant tapestries.
+The show combines personal storytelling, image projection, and the three knitted panels.
+Dunn's intention with The Knitting Pilgrimis to spark conversations about xenophobia, anti-Semitism, and Islamophobia, and the realization that people can have a lot in common despite different faiths.
 To aid in this pedagogical process, Dunn follows all performances of the play with a talkback session with the audience.

-Following its premiere, The Knitting Pilgrim garnered accolades on an Ontario tour, playing cities such as Barrie, Burlington, Collingwood, Orillia, North Bay, Stratford, and Waterloo.
+Following its premiere, The Knitting Pilgrim went on an Ontario tour, playing in cities Barrie, Burlington, Collingwood, Orillia, North Bay, Stratford, and Waterloo.
 In Ottawa, Dunn opened to rave reviews from apt613 critic, Colin Noden, and Eric Coates, also writing for apt613, named the play a top pick of the 2019 Ottawa Fringe Festival.
-At the Toronto Fringe Festival, Lynn Slotkin of The Slotkin Letter endorsed the work with a complementary review, and she later awarded the play a 2019 Tootsie Award (similar to a Top Ten Award).
-Additional accolades followed: in her "Fringe My Way" review, Aurora Browne picked The Knitting Pilgrim as one of "Aurora's List" fringe picks, and it was listed as one of the 'Top Ten Shows to See' by Toronto's NOW Magazine.
-In Hamilton, the play was given six out of five stars by CFMU's theatre critic, Olivia Fava, who found the show personally "transformative," noting she "had never seen anything like this before" in all her years watching and performing theatre.
+At the Toronto Fringe Festival, Lynn Slotkin of The Slotkin Letter endorsed the work with a complimentary review, and she later awarded the play a 2019 Tootsie Award (similar to a Top Ten Award).
+In her "Fringe My Way" review, Aurora Browne picked The Knitting Pilgrim as one of "Aurora's List" fringe picks, and it was listed as one of the 'Top Ten Shows to See' by Toronto's NOW Magazine.
+In Hamilton, the play was given six out of five stars by CFMU's theatre critic, Olivia Fava, who found the show personally "transformative," noting she "had never seen anything like this before".

-Dunn toured The Knitting Pilgrim and offered occasional workshops in tandem with the production throughout 2019 and into 2020 up until March, when COVID-19 forcibly paused the tour, which was to continue across Ontario to the UK and Austria.
-Dunn's goal is to take the show to the Edinburgh Fringe Festival and follow-up with a European tour.